Momentum-space second-order pion-nucleus potential including medium effects in the $\Delta(1232)$ region: Derivation of the pion-nucleus potential

 \subsection{The second-order correction}

 The second-order part of the potential, Eq.~(\ref{U2nd-def}), describes scattering to all orders from one nucleon, after which the nucleus makes a transition into an excited state followed by propagation and then scattering to all orders on a second nucleon, summed over all nucleons (see Fig.~\ref{U-second-ord-plt}).
-We use the subscript "1" and "2" in this subsection to distinguish the initial and final nucleons involved in the second-order scattering process.
+We use the subscripts "1" and "2" in this section to distinguish the initial and final nucleons involved in the second-order scattering process.

 In calculating the second-order correction for the kinetic energies larger than around $\SI{30}{MeV}$ considered in this work, we neglect the nuclear excitation energies in comparison with energies of the pion-nucleus system intermediate states.
 In this way, the excited system propagator is approximated by the ground state one, $\hat G_{\alpha^*} \approx \hat G_0$.
 Correspondingly, the second-order part of the pion-nucleus becomes \be \langle \Psi_0 | \hat U^{(2)} | \Psi_0 \rangle = A(A - 1) \langle \Psi_0 | \hat t_2 \hat G_0 \hat P_\emptyset \hat t_1 | \Psi_0 \rangle. \ee Substituting the projection operator explicitly, we arrive at